omvatten/qdiv/paper.md

 # Research impact statement

-The `qdiv` package was first introduced by [@modin2020] to enable Hill-based beta diversity calculations and extend the Raup-Crick null model to such metrics.
+The `qdiv` package was first introduced by Modin et al. [@modin2020] to enable Hill-based beta diversity calculations and extend the Raup-Crick null model to such metrics.
 Since then, it has been adopted by other researchers, e.g., [@alberdi2021; @nikolova2021], and used by our own research group, e.g., [@abadikhah2024].
 It has been downloaded 835 times from PyPI (excluding mirrors) from 2025-09-13 to 2026-03-12.
 Version 4 introduces the MicrobiomeData class for streamlined data management, along with new statistical and visualization capabilities.